Women’s experience with heart disease is different from men’s in several important ways.

 - Ninety percent of all SCAD cases are women (spontaneous coronary artery dissection).

-- Women are only half as likely as men to attend cardiac rehabilitation programs after a heart attack.
+- Women are less likely than men to attend cardiac rehabilitation programs after a heart attack.
 Cardiac rehab is key to preventing a second heart attack and people who complete a program have better functional ability, quality of life and experience less depression.

-- Coronary heart disease is responsible for a 53% higher death rate in Indigenous women compared to non-Indigenous women.
+- Indigenous people in Canada are more likely to be at risk for or currently living with heart disease and stroke compared to the general population.
 The issues many Indigenous communities face regarding access to health care, education, and affordable food and water influence heart health.

 - Women of South Asian, Chinese and Afro-Caribbean descent have higher rates of heart disease.
-They also have more high blood pressure and diabetes, but lower levels of physical activity.
+They also have more high blood pressure and diabetes.

 Indigenous women and heart disease